ciodar/qwen-synthetic-augmentation/README.md

 ## Method

 The model uses a Deep Generative Model for image editing (Qwen or Kontext).
 Both models support both text-based and image-based editing.
 The models are loaded using the `load_qwen_image_edit` and `load_flux_kontext` functions, respectively.
 The models are then used to edit a source image, based on the input text or image.

 ## Inputs / Outputs
 ### Script Inputs
 - **csv_path** (str): Path to the CSV file containing the input data to be augmented.
+- **csv_path** (str): Path to the COCO annotations to be used.
 - **output_dir** (str): Directory where the augmented images will be saved.

 ### CSV Fields